GeekAlexis/FastMOT/README.md

 | MOT17-04 | 30 - 50  | 22 |
 | MOT17-03 | 50 - 80  | 15 |

 Performance is evaluated with YOLOv4 using [py-motmetrics](https://github.com/cheind/py-motmetrics).
+Note that neither YOLOv4 nor OSNet was trained or finetuned on the MOT20 dataset, so train set results should generalize well.
 FPS results are obtained on Jetson Xavier NX.

 FastMOT has MOTA scores close to **state-of-the-art** trackers from the MOT Challenge.
 Tracking speed can reach up to **38 FPS** depending on the number of objects.
 On a desktop CPU/GPU, FPS is expected to be much higher.

-This means even though FastMOT runs much faster, it is still highly accurate.
-More lightweight detector/feature extractor can be used to get more speedup.
-Note that plain Deep SORT + YOLO struggles to run in real-time on most edge devices and desktop machines.
+More lightweight models can be used to achieve better tradeoff.

 ## Requirements
 - CUDA >= 10